- Understanding the Impact of Mold on Your Lease Agreement

-Exploring Your Options for Breaking a Lease Due to Mold
+- Exploring Your Options for Breaking the Lease

 Discovering mold in your rental property can be a nightmare.
 Not only is it unsightly, but it can also pose serious health risks.
 If you find yourself in this unfortunate situation, you may be wondering if you can break your lease.
 The answer is not always straightforward, as it depends on various factors.